Shraddha Kapoor Is At Her Sexiest In The Trailer For Bollywood Film ‘Batti Gul Meter Chalu’

 The story is set in a small town called Uttrakhand and focuses on Shahid, who is a very fun loving, let life happen type of person that works as an advocate by day and has an active social life by night.
 The story highlights his friendships which are suddenly thrown into a tailspin when his friend, portrayed by actor Divyenndu Sharma, commits suicide under the weight of a crippling electricity bill he has no hope of being able to pay.
 The bill, of course, was the result of his power line being tapped, which is what left him with an insurmountable amount to pay.

 The remainder of the film focuses on Shahid going through an awakening of sorts.
 His friend, played by Shraddha Kapoor, helps him develop his social conscience for the first time, helping him begin to truly focus on the plight of others.
 Due to the strength of the friendship they all shared, Shahid becomes driven to get justice for his friend, according to Indian Express.
-Some have wondered if the film will be commercially successful as the subject matter is grim and may elicit some very difficult discussions among people as it addresses a widespread problem that many turn a blind eye to as long as it doesn’t personally impact them.
+Some have wondered if the film will be commercially successful as the subject matter is grim and may elicit some very difficult discussions among people as it addresses a widespread problem that many turn a blind eye to so long as it doesn’t personally impact them.
 Kapoor had a different take on it, however, when she spoke to Bollywood Life, about the September 21 release of the film.

 “I don’t think people go to the theatre only to watch a star, rather they watch a story.
 Audiences want good content.
 I think every film is risky in some way or the other because the audience is changing rapidly and it is difficult to predict what our audience wants to see.
 That is why the only thing I am focused on is giving my best while making a film.
 The result, box office number… is not in our hands.
 As an actor also, I enjoy the process of filmmaking.”